csci-1301/csci-1301.github.io/labs/Variables/readme.md

 #.
 At the end of your `Main` method:

-    #. add three statements that change the values of the three variables
     #.
-Copy the `Console.WriteLine` statement that was previously given.
+Add three statements that change the values of the three variables,
     #.
+Copy the `Console.WriteLine` statement that was previously given,
-Compile and run the program
+    #.
+Compile and run the program.

-   Notice that the very same statement will now print a different message!
+   Notice that the very same statement will now display at the screen a different message!

 ## Experimenting With Numeric Datatypes

 Compute in your head the result of the following operation: `1000000.0 + 1.2 - 1000000.0`.

-Now, implement it (read "implement it" as: "Create a new project and write in the `Main` method the code below to display on the screen the result of this computation, as computed by C#") using the `float`, `double`, and `decimal` datatypes:
+Now, implement it (read "implement it" as:

+> Create a new project and write in the `Main` method the code below to display on the screen the result of this computation, as computed by C#

+) using the `float`, `double`, and `decimal` datatypes:

 ```
 Console.Write("With floats:\n\t");